 How to Create a Facebook Fan Page for Your Home Business

-In the previous installment in this series, Choosing a Facebook Page Type for Business, you learned that a Facebook Fan Page is great marketing tool for a home business or freelancer.
-Here are tips to creating your business fan page on Facebook.
+In the previous installment in this series, Choosing a Facebook Page Type for Business, you learned that a Facebook Fan Page is a great marketing tool for a home business or freelancer.
+Here are tips for creating your business fan page on Facebook.